kdglider/buoy_detection/README.md

-# buoy_detection
-Buoy detection algorithm using Gaussian Mixture Models.
-Written as part of Project 3 for ENPM 673.
+# Buoy Detection with Gaussian Mixture Models
+This repository is not yet complete

+## Overview

+## Personnel

+## License
+This project is licensed under the BSD 3-Clause.
+Please see LICENSE for additional details and disclaimer.

+## Dependencies

+## Run Demonstration